-Disability grant: If totally disabled, a lump sum equal to 40 months of the insured's average covered earnings in the 6 months before the onset of disability.
+Disability grant: If the insured is assessed as totally disabled, a lump sum is paid equal to 40 months of the insured's average covered earnings in the 6 months before the disability began.

-Partial disability: A lump sum varying from 1 to 33.3 months of the insured's average covered earnings in the 6 months before the onset of disability, according to the assessed degree of disability.
+Partial disability: A lump sum is paid from 1 to 33.3 months of the insured's average covered earnings in the 6 months before the onset of disability, according to the assessed degree of disability.